-- OCOK will retain the original signed Provider Services Agreement - OCOK will provide a copy of the Agreement via electronic mail to the Provider - Providers will be asked to review and sign any Addendums to the Provider Services Agreement, those will be available to the Provider via electronic mail - W-9 and Direct Deposit Forms (provided by OCOK) will be completed by the Provider - Providers will be asked to submit their program's Polices and Procures for an Administrative Review and will be informed of their upcoming on-site monitoring review for compliance with OCOK contract requirements - Within 30 days of the signed Agreement, Network Providers will submit a copy of their Disaster and Emergency Response Preparedness Plan and Disruption Mitigation Plan - Providers will complete the "Know Your Score" Assessment through Praesidium, Inc., as applicable, as a quality improvement initiative for their program - Providers will provide their IMPACT Resource ID to OCOK staff - Providers will need to assign Medical Consenters for their operation(s) and provide the information to the QI & Contracts Dept. - Providers will be informed of Performance Measures and submittal information - Providers will be informed of access to SSCC Master Contract and documents, Operations Manual and Provider Manual
+- OCOK will retain the original signed Provider Services Agreement - OCOK will provide a copy of the Agreement via electronic mail to the Provider - Providers will be asked to review and sign any Addendums to the Provider Services Agreement; those will be available to the Provider via electronic mail - W-9 and Direct Deposit Forms (provided by OCOK) will be completed by the Provider - Providers will be asked to submit their program's Polices and Procures for an Administrative Review (if applicable) and will be informed of their upcoming on-site monitoring review for compliance with OCOK contract requirements - Within 30 days of the signed Agreement, Network Providers will submit a copy of their Disaster and Emergency Response Preparedness Plan and Disruption Mitigation Plan, if applicable - Residential Providers (CPAs) will complete the "Know Your Score" Assessment through Praesidium, Inc., as a quality improvement initiative for their program, if applicable - Providers will provide their IMPACT Resource ID to OCOK staff, if applicable - Providers will need to assign Medical Consenters for their operation(s) and provide the information to the QI & Contracts Dept., if applicable - Providers will be informed of Performance Measures and submittal information, if applicable - Providers will be informed of access to SSCC Master Contract and documents, Operations Manual and Provider Manual from Region 3b.
+Because accreditation is generally accepted nationwide as a clear indicator of quality services, OCOK highly recommends that Network Providers attain national accreditation by a national accreditation body and maintain that accreditation in good standing for the life of the agreement with OCOK.